 All-Terrain (AT) tires are designed to provide superior performance on and off the road.
 Larger tire blocks, broader tread depth, and deeper tread grooves provide excellent traction, unpaved, and off-road terrain.
 All-Terrain tires may be the appropriate choice for your truck if you desire an elegant look on the road as well as off-road traction.

 When it comes to mud tires for your truck, Max-Traction (MT) tires are at the top of the list – especially if your job or hobbies entail a lot of off-road action.
-Because of its broad shoulders and huge intervals between tread blocks, Max-Traction tire tread is among the most frequent designs on mud tires.
-Because it loses traction on asphalt, this tire tread is best suited for muddy and rugged terrain.
+Because of its broad shoulders and huge intervals between tread blocks, Max-Traction tire tread is among the most frequent designs on mud tires; this tire tread is best suited for muddy and rugged terrain.

 When it comes to tires, does it matter which type you get?
 Yes.
 Choosing the right tire for your SUV, CUV, or LT can make or break its performance.
 For example, putting Ultra-High-Performance summer tires on a light-duty truck would make it challenging to do truck things like hauling and off-roading.